 When it comes to choosing a hard disk location for your Komplete Kontrol/Kontakt libraries try to think big, Komplete Kontrol has a habit of becoming an addictive pastime at whatever level you intend to use it.
 We are constantly bombarded by special offers and tempting promotions and these additional sample libraries can rapidly swallow up hard drive space, so where possible try to use a drive in excess of your immediate installation needs.

-The gateway to installing Komplete Kontrol is Native Access, unfortunately despite Komplete Kontrol being generally accessible to us for creative use, Native Access remains somewhat of a glitch in the system, particularly for newcomers as it can appear quite daunting and frustrating to use.
+The gateway to installing Komplete Kontrol is Native Access, unfortunately despite Komplete Kontrol being generally accessible to us for creative use, Native Access can sometimes be a little tricky to navigate as it can appear quite daunting and frustrating to use.